Beta · 20 free units · worth $499 each

 How long does the Tag battery last?

-The Tag has a rechargeable battery that lasts about a year on a single charge under normal use.
+The Tag has a rechargeable battery.
+We're still testing in real-world conditions, but our goal is up to a year on a single charge under normal use.
 When it runs low, you charge it with any standard USB-C cable in a few minutes — same kind of cable you already use for your phone or laptop.

 When will I hear back if I'm selected?

-I review applications in weekly batches.
-If you're a fit for the Beta, I'll email you within a week to confirm your gate setup.
+We review applications in weekly batches.
+If you're a fit for the Beta, we'll email you within a week to confirm your gate setup.
 Hardware ships once we've confirmed compatibility together.